 Yet…here you are, just a couple days later, saying ‘nope, I only set and forget because I ignore everything and cannot manage my trades responsibly, so I have this curfew on profits‘.

 About a day later, you hit your +2R profit, thinking you are a darn good trader.
 This is your chart below.

 Keep in mind, this situation above happens on a micro-scale almost every day, sometimes many times per week.

-So when you consider employing the set and forget method, realize there are other options, and this should only be used in very specific circumstances.
+So when you consider employing a forex set and forget trading strategy, realize there are other options, and this should only be used in very specific circumstances.

 Also understand, if you choose to use this method while you have other options, you are a) putting a cap on your upside profits, and more importantly b) putting a limit on your growth and development as a trader.

 There are many other methods for managing your trades regardless of what time frame you trade.
-For those wanting to learn more about these methods and how to leverage them in your trading, learn about my Advanced Price Action Course where you get access to our daily trade setups commentary, trader quizzes, private member webinars, live trade setups forum, and more.
+For those wanting to learn more about these methods and how to leverage them in your trading, learn about my Trading Masterclass Course where you get access to our daily trade setups commentary, trader quizzes, private member webinars, live trade setups forum, and more.